emptymalei/diet/docs/source/index.rst

 DIET - yet another Data scIencE Toolbox
 ==========================================================

-DIET is more of a collection than a package.
+DIET is a package to help you with data science experiemnts.

 Tutorials